Logging

 Possible values:

-0: No optimization logs to console.
+0: Do not print logs to the console.

-1: Print optimization logs to console.
+1: Print logs to the console.

+COPT provides operations related to logs, such as setting the logging file.
 COPT provides functions to set the logging file, write the optimization logs into the specified file (with the file name suffix .log ), allowing users to save and review the logs.
-The functions for different programming interfaces are shown in Table 41:
+The functions for different programming interfaces are shown in Table 51:

-Table 41 Functions for setting logging files in different programming interfaces
+Table 51 Functions for setting logging files in different programming interfaces

 Programming Interface